-The National Commissioner must issue national instructions regarding all matters which are reasonably necessary or expedient to be provided for and which must be followed by all police officials, in particular those who are tasked with the collection of bodily substances from a crime scene or the taking of non-intimate samples or who must take such steps as deemed necessary in order to have an intimate sample taken, or who are authorised under this Chapter to conduct a
+15Q.
+(1) The National Commissioner must, in consultation with the 30 Minister, issue national instructions regarding all matters which are reasonably necessary or expedient to be provided for and which must be followed by all police officials, in particular those who are tasked with the collection of bodily substances from a crime scene or the taking of non-intimate samples, or who must take such steps as deemed necessary in order to have an intimate sample taken, or who are authorised under this Chapter to conduct a speculative DNA search, in order to achieve the objects of this Chapter as set out in section 15E, including the following:

-- speculative DNA search, in order to achieve the objects of this Chapter as set out in sections 15E and 15F, including the following - - the manner in which to secure a crime scene for the purposes of collecting bodily substances; (a) - the manner in which to identify and collect bodily substances from a crime scene; (b) - the manner in which to take non-intimate samples as provided for in Chapter 3 of the Criminal Procedure Act; - (d) the manner in which to safely preserve and ensure timely transfer of collected samples to the forensic science laboratories; - the manner in which to conduct speculative DNA searches, in accordance with section 15M of (e) this Chapter; - the manner in which to communicate or request DNA profiles and information in accordance with section 15N of this Chapter; - the manner in which the investigative repository for DNA analysis in the Forensic Science Laboratories of the SAPS should operate; - (h) the manner in which to request access to information stored on the NDDSA; - the manner in which the information provided under this Chapter may be used for purposes related to the investigation of missing persons, the investigation of unidentified human remains, the prevention or detection of crime, the investigation of an offence or the conduct of a prosecution; and - the manner in which statistics must be kept by the Division: Criminal Record and Forensic (i) Science Services in relation to all information collected, stored and analysed in terms of this Chapter, which shall include the recording and maintaining of statistics on all exhibits collected at crime scenes. - The National Commissioner must develop training courses in reference to the national instructions referred to in subsection (1). - The National Commissioner or his or her delegate, must develop and maintain adequate information technology infrastructure and systems to support the efficient analysis of DNA samples and speculative searches against the NDDSA. - (4) The national instructions contemplated in this section, must be tabled in Parliament within three months after the Commencement of this section.
+- (a) The manner in which to secure a crime scene for the purposes of collecting bodily substances; - (b) the manner in which to identify and collect bodily substances from a crime scene; - (c) the manner in which to take non-intimate samples as provided for in Chapter 3 of the Criminal Procedure Act; - (d) the manner in which to safely preserve and ensure timely transfer of 45 collected samples to the forensic science laboratories; - (e) the manner in which to conduct speculative DNA searches, in accordance with section 15L of this Chapter; - (f) the manner in which to communicate or request DNA profiles and information in accordance with section 15M of this Chapter; 50 - (g) the manner in which the investigative repository for DNA analysis in the Forensic Science Laboratories of the South African Police Service should operate; - (h) the manner in which to request access to information stored on the NDDSA; 55

+- (i) the manner in which the information provided under this Chapter may be used for purposes related to the investigation of missing persons, the investigation of unidentified human remains, the detection of crime, the investigation of an offence or the conduct of a prosecution; and - (j) the manner in which statistics must be kept by the Division: Criminal Record and Forensic Science Services in relation to all information collected, stored and analysed in terms of this Chapter, which shall include the recording and maintaining of statistics on all exhibits collected at crime scenes.

+(2) The National Commissioner must develop training courses in reference to the national instructions referred to in subsection (1).

+(3) The National Commissioner or his or her delegate must develop and maintain adequate information technology infrastructure and systems to support the efficient analysis of DNA samples and speculative searches against the NDDSA.

+(4) The national instructions contemplated in this section, must be tabled in Parliament within three months after the commencement of this section.